 Actually, the 40 amp charger is a great option if you want to charge your car battery quickly and effectively.
 Even when your battery is totally depleted, your car will be able to start within a few minutes after connecting to the 40 amp charger.
 It is also a very useful item you should have with when traveling as it can charge your depleted battery very quick and helps around to give you a jump start using jumper cables.

 Note: You should know that keeping this charger connected for long periods of time may destroy your battery.
-If the charger you are using is a smart charger, it will automatically decrease the amperage immediately when your battery is fully charged from 40 amps down to a trickle for switch off totally or for maintenance.
+If the charger you are using is a smart deep cycle battery charger, it will automatically decrease the amperage immediately when your battery is fully charged from 40 amps down to a trickle for switch off totally or for maintenance.
 Therefore, these smart chargers are the best choice to buy.

 2. How Long To Charge A Car Battery At 4 amps?

 Normally, a deep cycle battery often holds 48 amps so if you charge it at 1 amp, it will take you 48 hours.
 Similarly, if you charge your car battery at 4 amps, the total time to make the battery fully charged is about 12 hours.
 Therefore, if you need a quick charger, a 4 amp charger is not a good option for you.
 However, this charger is ideal for smaller batteries.

 Using a smart 4 amp charger is ideal if you want to maintain your car battery or keep it on low amperage for extended periods of time.
 The charger will work to charge less used batteries like a trickle charger and then automatically switch off when the full charge is reached and switch on again when the battery charge drops below a fixed level.